danielsantander/cyberdev/perl/README.md

 Perl has three basic data types:
 1. Scalars -- precede by a dollar sign (`$`) which can store either a number, a string, or a reference.
 2. Arrays -- precede by sign `@` and it will store ordered lists of scalars
-3. Hashes -- precede by signe `%` and stores sets of key/value pairs.
+3. Hashes -- precede by sign `%` and stores sets of key/value pairs.

 ## Scalar Variables

 A Scalar variable is an integer number, floating point, a character, a string, a paragraph, or an entire web page.
 Simply saying it could be anything, but only a single thing.

 ```perl
 #!/usr/bin/perl